International Olympiad in Astronomy & Astrophysics

 Stage V: Participation in International Physics Olympiad (IPhO)

 The 5 member student team, 2 teacher leaders and 1 scientific observer constitute the delegation to represent India at the International Physics Olympiad (IPhO).
-The 44th IPhO will be held in Copenhagen, Denmark, tentatively in July 2013.
+The 44th IPhO will be held in Tel Aviv, Israel, tentatively in July 2019.